dullroar/ten-steps-to-linux-survival/README.md

 g.freedesktop.nm_dispatcher'
 ```

-Use `Ctrl-C` to cancel following the file changes.
+Use `Ctrl-C` to cancel following the file.

 If we know nothing about a *file*, we can use the [`file`](http://linux.die.net/man/1/file) command to help us guess: